 I am about to give up some of my chef cred with this next statement, but I did a blind taste test of canned pumpkin and I was very surprised by my taste buds.
 Out of 5 different brands, the hands down winner was Libby’s.
 They are not paying me to say that, nor did they send me any product.
 Not only did Libby’s have the sweetest, most “pumpkin” tasting canned pumpkin, but when I looked at them all side by side, it was the most gorgeous color.
 It claims not to have any color added, in fact, it’s just 100% pumpkin, just like the organic versions.
 I won’t mention the other brands to avoid, but some were dull, yellow, tasted more like water and had a grainy texture, not good.

 Do you have pie questions or need to troubleshoot your recipe?
 Check out my guide on how to make pie crust.

-Preheat oven to 350°F. Par bake the crust by lining it with foil and pie weights.
+Preheat oven to 350°F. Blind bake (par bake) the crust by lining it with foil and pie weights.
 Bake for about 20 minutes.